neondatabase/website/content/docs/postgres/query-performance.md

 1. **Look for sequential Scans**: If your query involves large tables, sequential scans can be slow.
 Consider using indexes to speed up data retrieval.
 2. **Analyze joins**: Make sure that joins are using indexes.
 If not, it might be beneficial to add indexes on the join columns or revise the join conditions.
 3. **Optimize filters**: Check if the conditions in the `WHERE` clause can be optimized.
-Using efficient indexes can dramatically reduce the search space.
+Conditions should be written in a way that allows the database to use indexes effectively.
+For example, avoid using functions on column names in the `WHERE` clause (like `WHERE YEAR(column) = 2021`) because they can prevent the use of indexes due to the database having to compute the result of that function for every row in the table before it can determine which rows satisfy the condition.
 4. **Subquery performance**: Subqueries can sometimes be inefficient.
 Look for opportunities to rewrite subqueries as joins.
 See [Use joins instead of subqueries](#use-joins-instead-of-subqueries).
 5. **Use ANALYZE**: Regularly run the `ANALYZE` command on your database.
 This updates statistics, helping Postgres make better planning decisions.
 The Postgres `autovacuum` process, which is enabled in Neon, will automatically issue `ANALYZE` commands whenever the content of a table has changed sufficiently, but if you're working with very large tables, this may not happen as often as expected.
 For a query that shows when vacuum was last run, see [VACUUM and ANALYZE statistics](/docs/postgres/query-reference#vacuum-and-analyze-statistics).